Maura Gale

 Maura Gale (sometimes credited as Maula Gale) is an American actress who is best known for her voice role in Metal Gear Solid 2: Sons of Liberty as Fortune.
 She has also voiced video games like Enter the Matrix, as well as providing the female voice of Guillo in the GameCube RPG Baten Kaitos Origins.
-Alongside that, she has recurring, guest star and/or co-star appearances on TV shows such as House of Payne, Chicago Med, Kingdom Business, Love and Murder, Ordinary Joe, Amazing Stories, Dynasty, Bigger, Saints & Sinners, Strong Medicine, NYPD Blue, and Ally McBeal, and in films, An Abduction at an HBCU, Manifestation, The Wake Up Call, Under the Stadium Lights, Woman Thou Art Loosed, Their Eyes Were Watching God and Supreme Sanction.
+Alongside that, she has recurring, guest star and/or co-star appearances on TV shows such as House of Payne, Chicago Med, Kingdom Business, Love and Murder, Ordinary Joe, Amazing Stories, Dynasty, Bigger, Saints & Sinners, Strong Medicine, NYPD Blue, and Ally McBeal, and in films, An Abduction at an HBCU, The Manifestation, The Wake Up Call, Under the Stadium Lights, Woman Thou Art Loosed, Their Eyes Were Watching God and Supreme Sanction.
 She hosts a weekly radio show and podcast, ‘’OMG Oh Maura Gale Radio Show’’ and is a co-producer, co-star and co-writer of the award-winning docudramedy film STEM The Movement.

 In 2007 Gale performed in the Alabama Shakespeare Festival's touring production of Gee's Bend.